Posted March 15, 2006

 Disclaimer: No guarantee of accuracy or suitability is made by the poster/distributor.
 This material is provided as is, with no expressed or implied warranty.

-Permission is granted to copy and/or distribute a limited amount of material from this web site without charge to recipients if the information is kept intact and without alteration, and is credited to:
+Permission is granted to copy, present and/or distribute a limited amount of material from my web site without charge if the information is kept intact and without alteration, and is credited to:

-Jayne Cravens & Coyote Communications, a consulting service and online resource for mission-based organizations, www.coyotecommunications.com
+Jayne Cravens & Coyote Communications, www.coyotecommunications.com

-The art work and material on this site was created and is copyrighted 1996-2007
+The art work and material on this site was created and is copyrighted 1996-2018

-by Jayne Cravens and Coyote Communications, all rights reserved
+by Jayne Cravens, all rights reserved

-(unless noted otherwise, or the art is a link to another web site).
+(unless noted otherwise, or the art comes from a link to another web site).